Assistant Principal's Message - Ashley Harigan

-It is my privilege to serve as your Associate Principal at Marion L. Steele High School.
+It is my privilege to serve as your Assistant Principal at Marion L. Steele High School.
 In this position, my focus will be to provide all students with a challenging positive learning experience, provide a foundation towards learning excellence, and work with our school community.

-Assistant Principal's Message
+Assistant Principal's Message - Steve Meggitt

 It is my privilege to serve Amherst Schools as I begin my thirty-seventh year in the field of education.
 I received my Bachelor of Science degree in Education from Bowling Green State University, my Master of Education degree in Educational Administration and Supervision from the University of Toledo, and completed my Administrative Licensure requirements through Ashland University.